gorgiv/microcontroller-remote-control-system/README.md

 - Allows connection to the microcontroller via a serial communication cable
 - It supports the exchange of information using AT commands
     - mode of operation in text format, as opposed to PDU format
-- Its main purpose is exchange of information over long distances via SMS messages
+- Its main purpose is information exchange over long distances via SMS messages
     - allows devices to be controlled remotely

 ## 4. MAX232 for voltage level adjustment of the microcontroller